jm-the-trader/trading-blog/index.md

+layout: home
+title: Home

+Welcome to your trading journal!
+Track your trades, performance, and favorite resources all in one place.

 ---
 layout: home
 title: Home
+published: false
+permalink: /home/
 ---

 Welcome to your trading journal!
 Track your trades, performance, and favorite resources all in one place.